"""

 The StarID class operates on the result of image processing algorithms to attempt to match image points of interest

-with catalogue star records.
+with catalog star records.

 This is a necessary step in all forms of stellar OpNav and is a critical component of